Large Scale Open-Set Deep Logo Detection: Deep Metric Learning

 \section{Deep Metric Learning}

 Metric learning for images aims to learn a low dimensional image embedding that maps similar images closer in the embedding space and dissimilar ones farther apart.
 Deep metric learning (DML) using CNN embeddings has achieved high performance on image retrieval~\cite{bier-pami18,abe2018}, face recognition ~\cite{Wang2018}, person re-identification~\cite{Wu2019}, to name a few.

-In this section, we will present a few simple tricks to further improve the existing deep metric learning methods and outperform more complicated ensemble or attention models, using only vanilla CNNs.
-We name our simple DML pipeline `Simple Deep Metric Learning' (\textbf{SDML}).
-Then, we leverage this SDML framework to boost the logo matching accuracy.
+There are mainly two types of loss functions to train the DML networks: pairwise and proxy (proxy-NCA, proxy anchor) loss functions.
+Pairwise losses (e.g., contrastive, triplet) are computed between positive and negative pairs.
+Proxy losses (e.g., proxy-NCA, proxy-anchor) learn a set of embeddings, called proxies, to represent the class centroids; the loss for each training sample is computed with respect to the proxies.

-Deep metric learning relies on positive/negative pairs or triplets of images to optimize an objective/loss function.
-Contrastive loss, triplet loss, binomial deviance loss are commonly used loss functions with many variations.
-Triplet and contrastive losses are commonly used DML loss functions, although their gradients are not continuous.
+Triplet and contrastive losses are commonly used pairwise DML loss functions, although their gradients are not continuous.
 Binomial deviance loss~\cite{bier-pami18,sgml19} is similar to contrastive loss, but with continuous gradients.
 Here we consider the triplet and binomial deviance loss functions.

 Let $(x_a, x_p, x_n)$ be a triplet of anchor, positive and negative images, and let $(f(x_a), f(x_p), f(x_n))$ be their CNN embeddings, e.g., the output of the last fully connected layer.
 Following~\cite{bier-pami18,sgml19}, we use the cosine similarity, $s$, between the image embeddings $f(x_i)$.